ovska/FlameCsv/docs/docs/configuration.md

 ## Overview

-Aside from [attributes](attributes.md), the configuration mainly is done through the @"FlameCsv.CsvOptions`1" class.
-Similar to `System.Text.Json`, the options-instances should be configured once and reused for the application lifetime.
-After the options-instance is used to read or write CSV, it cannot be modified (see @"FlameCsv.CsvOptions`1.IsReadOnly").
-The options-instaces are thread-safe to *use*, but not to *configure*.
-You can call @"FlameCsv.CsvOptions`1.MakeReadOnly?displayProperty=nameWithType" to ensure the options-instance is immutable.
+Aside from [attributes](attributes.md), configuration is mainly done through the @"FlameCsv.CsvOptions`1" class.
+Similar to `System.Text.Json`, options instances should be configured once and reused for the application lifetime.
+After an options instance is used to read or write CSV, it cannot be modified (see @"FlameCsv.CsvOptions`1.IsReadOnly").
+The options instances are thread-safe to *use*, but not to *configure*.
+You can call @"FlameCsv.CsvOptions`1.MakeReadOnly?displayProperty=nameWithType" to ensure thread safety by making the options instance immutable.

 For convenience, a copy-constructor @"FlameCsv.CsvOptions`1.%23ctor(FlameCsv.CsvOptions{`0})" is available, for example if you need slightly different configuration for reading and writing.
 This copies over all the configurable properties, but not internal state or caches.

 > [!NOTE]
 > Because of the immutability of the options, automatically detected newline is per-document.
 The same instance can be used to read either `\n` or `\r\n`, as the detection does not mutate the configured values.

-## Default options instances
+## Default Options

-The static @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" property can be used if you don't need any deviation from the defaults.
-This is the value used when `null` options are passed to @"FlameCsv.CsvReader" or @"FlameCsv.CsvWriter".
-The default options are read-only and have an identical configuration to creating an options instance with `new()`.
+The static @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" property provides access to default configuration.
+This is used when `null` options are passed to @"FlameCsv.CsvReader" or @"FlameCsv.CsvWriter".
+The default options are read-only and have identical configuration to a new instance created with `new()`.

-Default options are available for @"System.Char?text=char" and @"System.Byte?text=byte" (UTF-8).
-Attempting to use the property with other generic types throws a runtime exception.
+Default options are only available for @"System.Char?text=char" (UTF-16) and @"System.Byte?text=byte" (UTF-8).
+Using the property with other generic types throws a runtime exception.

 ```cs
 CsvConverter<byte, int> intConverter = CsvOptions<byte>.Default.GetConverter<int>();